kadkins-pivotal/pcf-on-azure/marketplace-install-instructions.md

 1. Click "Create" to run the installation.

 1. The Azure creation process will eventually finish but the operations manager will still be executing the install.
 You can eventually `ssh` into the operations manager to observe installation progress and view logs.
-You will need to follow the [Post Installation](Post Installation) instructions below in order to access the operations manager.
+You will need to follow the "[Post Installation](#Post-Installation)" instructions below in order to access the operations manager.

 ### Post Installation